casudo/Kickbase-Insights/README.md

 - Add best practice to seperate duplicate variables names from modules (e.g. user and user.
 Which one is the module and which one is the variable?)
 - Use `main.py` only as starting point and move all code to different files (mabye in the modules?)
 - Fix TZ in Ubuntu image ([Stackoverflow](https://serverfault.com/questions/683605/docker-container-time-timezone-will-not-reflect-changes))
-- Fix "DEBUG" prints
 - Discord notifications

 **Misc:**
 - Add Postman workspace
 - Add Workflow chart
-- Add ./data and ./data/timestamp folders to git
+- Add ./data, ./data/timestamp and logs/ folders to git
 - Automatically disable caching

 ### Thanks to